 The slightly acid properties of the grounds are also a welcome addition if your soil tends more towards the alkaline.
 Note: Coffee is only slightly acidic so it’s not going to be enough to acidify your soil over the long-term all on its own but it may help, especially with acid-loving plants such as camellias, azaleas, blueberries, and holly.

 - Add coffee grounds to the compost pile.
-Coffee grounds are most valuable as a nitrogen-rich kick-starter for the compost pile.
+Don’t just throw out all those grounds!
+They are valuable as a nitrogen-rich kick-starter for the compost pile.
 Add to your compost pile; once your compost has decomposed, add to your soil to help plants grow.
 Nitrogen-rich grounds should make up no more than 15 to 20% of the total compost volume (as they are also acidic).
 Mix coffee grounds with grass clippings and dried leaves with a pitchfork.
+Coffee filters can be composted, too, but they are considered green compost and should be balanced with browns.

 - Add grounds to your mulch.
 Because they are acidic, coffee grounds make good acid mulch for acid-loving plants, like blueberries, camellias, azaleas, dogwood trees, magnolia trees, rhodeys, holly bushes, and more.
 Grounds will slowly decompose releasing the nutrients.
 Of course, too much of anything is just too much, so apply coffee grounds in limited amounts (no thicker than half an inch).
 And do not use grounds as the only mulch; they are quite fine and compact easily so they should be used to bulk up the mulch you are already using.